dapritchard/jiraworklog/README.md

     By default the csv library parses CSV files (i.e. `Dialect.delimiter` is specified as `','`).

-    The main compilcation when constructing delimiter-separated values data is what to do when the delimiter appears as part of one of the entries.
+    The main complication when constructing delimiter-separated values data is what to do when the delimiter appears as part of one of the entries.
 One approach is to escape the delimiter using a predetermined escape character such as `\`.
 When the escape character itself appears in the data it is itself escaped so that `\\` is interpreted as a literal `\`.
 Another approach is to quote an entire entry using a predetermined quoting character such as `"` so that for a CSV format an entry like `Me, Myself & Irene` would be presented as `"Me, Myself & Irene"`.
 The quoting character might itself appear in a given entry, in which case it also needs to be escaped, often by doubling the character so that `""` is interpreted as a literal `"` so that for a CSV format an entry like `The movie "Me, Myself & Irene"` would be presented as `"The movie ""Me, Myself & Irene"""`.
 The `Dialect.quoting`, `Dialect.quotechar`, `Dialect.escapechar`, and `Dialect.doublequote` options in the csv library control the settings related to these considerations.

     * `delimiter`: a single-character string (this can be omitted or `null`).
     * `doublequote`: either `true` or `false` (this can be omitted or `null`).